Lab Tests and Blood Work

 Here is an overview of the types of lab testing that I can order and interpret for you:

 - Conventional laboratory testing – hormone blood tests (LH, FSH, estradiol, testosterone, DHEAs, androstenedione, DHT, progesterone, HCG), liver function tests (ALT, AST, GGT, bilirubin), kidney function tests (urea, creatinine, creatinine clearance), thorough thyroid testing (TSH, free T3, free T4, anti-TPO, anti-thyroglobulin), adrenal function tests (cortisol – a.m. and p.m., DHEAs, testosterone), cardiovascular (CK, CK-MB, homocysteine, cholesterol, triglycerides), diabetes testing (fasting blood sugar, HbA1c, glucose tolerance test), testing for anemia (iron/ferritin, B12, folic acid), autoimmune (ANA, anti-dsDNA), urine testing for bladder infections or any other test that you may normally have done by your family doctor.

 - Specialized lab tests that conventional medicine doesn’t offer – IgG and IgA food allergy blood testing, comprehensive digestive stool analysis and parasitology, micronutrient (vitamin and mineral) testing, Lyme disease testing, 24-hour urine heavy metals, and MTHFR or more extensive genetic testing (23andme).

-Testing removes the guesswork from treatment and helps to narrow down the almost infinite natural treatment options.
+Testing removes the guesswork from your treatment.
+It helps to narrow down the almost infinite natural treatment options.

 What lab tests can you do that my doctor can’t?

 How do I get lab tests done through you?

 In order for me to order tests for you, you need to be a patient of mine.
 I cannot justify ordering tests for someone I’ve never seen.
 Typically at the end of the initial visit, we’ll discuss which tests are most appropriate for you.
-I can also help sort out how to go about getting them done.
+I will also help sort out how to go about getting them done.
 In some instances, we try to recruit the help of your family doctor or specialist if the tests are ones that may be covered through OHIP.

 Currently, the Ontario government requires me to send you to a Specimen Collection Centre (lab) for them to collect blood samples.
-We will provide you with a kit or a requisition.
+We provide you with a kit or a requisition.
 You then take this to the lab for them to draw the blood.
-They’ll then send the sample to the appropriate lab for testing.
+They send the sample to the appropriate lab for testing.
 Stool samples you collect yourself at home and send directly to the lab.

 Which labs do you use?